 - The car manufacturer, if the vehicle malfunctioned or was defective; and

-- Anyone who recently possessed the vehicle (such as a valet driver), if he/she was negligent in keeping it functional
+- Anyone who recently possessed the vehicle (such as a valet driver), if they were negligent in keeping it functional

-4. What if the driver ran into the pedestrian on purpose?
+4. What if the driver ran into me on purpose?

 - Three times (3) the compensatory damages if the amount of compensatory damages is $100,000 or more.

-Note that there are no punitive damages caps if the defendant is a manufacturer, distributor, or seller of a defective product, or an insurer acting in bad faith.13
+Note that there are no punitive damages caps if the defendant is a manufacturer, distributor, or seller of a defective product, or an insurer acting in bad faith.7

-5. What if the pedestrian was partially at fault?
+5. What if I was partially at fault?

-Under Nevada’s comparative negligence law, the pedestrian may still be able to recover damages as long as the court finds the defendant was at least 50% at fault.
-But the damages will be less than if the pedestrian was not to blame at all:
+Under Nevada’s comparative negligence law, you may still be able to recover damages as long as the court finds the defendant was at least 50% at fault.
+Though the damages will be less than if you were not to blame at all:

-If a pedestrian is 50% at fault for getting hit by a car because he/she was jaywalking, then the pedestrian will receive 50% less damages that he/she would otherwise.
-And if the pedestrian is 51% or more at fault, then the pedestrian receives nothing.14
+If you are 50% at fault for getting hit by a car because you were jaywalking, then you will receive 50% less damages than you would otherwise.
+If you are 51% or more at fault, then you receive nothing.8

-Pedestrians usually have a two (2) year statute of limitations after they discover their injury to bring a personal injury claim in Nevada.
-In most cases, pedestrians realize they are injured right after the accident.
-In any case, victims should consult with an accident attorney as soon as possible.15
+You usually have a two (2) year statute of limitations after you discover your injury to bring a personal injury claim in Nevada.
+In most cases, you will realize you are injured right after the accident.

 7. Pedestrian knockdown causes and injuries